The Devil's Playground (1976 film)

 The Devil's Playground is a 1976 Australian drama film written, produced and directed by Fred Schepisi.
 It is a semi-autobiographical film which tells the story of a boy growing up and going to school in a Catholic juniorate administered by De La Salle Brothers.
 Its focus is on the trials of the flesh and the tensions that arise, for both Brothers and students, from the religious injunction to control one's sexuality.
+It is considered part of the Australian New Wave film genre.

 Premise

 In August 1953, the 13-year-old Tom Allen attends a Catholic juniorate in Melbourne, Australia.
 Students and Brothers face individual challenges of faith and self-restraint.